benpurdy/js-ray-caster/README.md

 # js-ray-caster

 A little ray casting engine in javascript.
-No libraries, no webGL.
+No libraries, no webGL, no canvas draw calls except putImageData().

 Sprites/textures are from the base texture for [mini ludem dare #59](http://ludumdare.com/compo/minild-59/).